mswaroopa11/flux7-trial/README.md

 # You will need the following:

-    An AWS account. aws configure with an account with programmatic access.
     Install Python 3.6.9
     Install ansible 2.8.6
-    Install the AWS CLI (pip3 install awscli)
+    Install the AWS CLI
-    A repository link(If you have concerns about this, let us know!)
+    A repository link

+# Pre-requisites:

+    An AWS account. aws configure with an account with programmatic access.
+    You need to replace KeyName: roopakeypair for ansible-playbook to run successfully

 # Deploying the current stack